flopesdematos/beautiful-jekyll/aboutme.md

 working with ecological and biophysical modeling combined with network analysis to study submarine canyons connectivity for management and conservation purposes.

 **where to find me:**
-LEME | Department of Biology - Universidade de Aveiro, Campus Universitário de Santiago, 3810-193 Aveiro, Portugal
+LEME | Department of Biology - University of Aveiro, Campus Universitário de Santiago, 3810-193 Aveiro, Portugal